emissary-ingress/emissary/user-guide/getting-started.md

 ### 5.1 Defining the Ambassador Service

-We'll start by defining a Kubernetes service of type `LoadBalancer` for Ambassador, and we'll use a Kubernetes `annotation` on the Ambassador service to define the following `Mapping`:
+We'll start by using a Kubernetes `annotation` to define the following `Mapping`:

 ```yaml
 ---